LinuxUserGD/zed/docs/src/development/local-collaboration.md

 - [Linux](./linux.md#backend-dependencies)
 - [Windows](./windows.md#backend-dependencies)

-Note that `collab` can be compiled only with MSVC toolchain on Windows
+Note that `collab` can be compiled only with GCC toolchain on Linux

 ## Database setup